edulinq/autograder-server/docs/types.md

  - Sever admins can make any query.
  - A user can always query for logs about themselves.
  - A course admin can always query for logs about their course.
+ - If not timezone is specified in `after` or `past`, the server's local timezone is used.

 ## LMS Adapter (LMSAdapter)